thereaux/Percussion-Generator/README.md

  * Map the Monome controller to control the triggers of percussion blips
  * Create a way to save specific audio waveform arrangements that save for each instance of the device
  * Add more CPU efficient devices into the application
+ * To edit and make your own changes, simply click the patching rectangle in the upper right hand corner (the left most of the three icons), once it opens a seperate window with Max, click the snowflake to unfreeze the device, and click the lock to further unlock the device to see patch cables and objects.